bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/corporation/division-raw-production.md

 ## Production scaling due to insufficient storage space

 `RawProduction` will be scaled down if there is insufficient free space in the warehouse.
-The games calculates the net change in storage space, then scale down `RawProduction` based on the net change and the free space.
+The game calculates the net change in storage space, then scales down `RawProduction` based on the net change and the free space.

 For example, with Agriculture, for each unit of `RawProduction`, we consume 0.5 units of Water and 0.2 units of Chemicals to produce 1 unit of Plants and 1 unit of Food.
 The sizes of these materials: